Monarchy of Belize: National Assembly

 All laws in Belize are enacted with the viceroy's signature.
 The granting of a signature to a bill is known as Royal Assent; it, and proclamation, are required for all acts of parliament, usually granted or withheld by the governor-general, with the Public Seal of Belize.

 The authority of the Crown is embodied in the mace of the House of Representatives, which bears a crown at its apex; unlike other bicameral realms, however, the Belizean legislature only has a mace for the lower house.

 Because the Belizean monarchy is a constitutional one, the powers that are constitutionally the monarch's are exercised almost wholly upon the advice of her prime minister and the ministers of the Crown in Cabinet, who are, in turn, accountable to the democratically elected House of Representatives, and through it, to the people.
 The monarch's role, and thereby the viceroy's role, is almost entirely symbolic and cultural, acting as a symbol of the legal authority under which all governments and agencies operate.
-In exceptional circumstances, however, the monarch or viceroy can act against such advice based upon his or her reserve powers.
+In exceptional circumstances, however, the monarch or viceroy can act against such advice based upon their reserve powers.

 Courts

 The sovereign is responsible for rendering justice to all his subjects, and is thus traditionally deemed the fount of justice.
 In Belize, criminal offences are legally deemed to be offences against the sovereign and proceedings for indictable offences are brought in the sovereign's name in the form of The King [or Queen] versus [Name].
-Hence, the common law holds that the sovereign "can do no wrong", and the monarch cannot be prosecuted in his or her own courts for criminal offences.
+Hence, the common law holds that the sovereign "can do no wrong", and the monarch cannot be prosecuted in their own courts for criminal offences.

 As your Sovereign, I am proud to associate myself with your determination that social justice and personal freedom should flourish under the rule of law.